njtman/displayplacer_wrapper/README.md

 This Quick Action will set the display arrangement using the previously persisted values from running the `Save display arragement`.

-It is normal for the display to go blank for a couple of sections while setting the display arrangement.
+It is normal for the display to go blank for a couple of seconds while setting the display arrangement.

 ### CLI